baslie/AutoTagMate/README.md

   - The plugin operates in untitled files and files with extensions specified in the settings.
 By default, it works in `.txt` files and untitled documents.

 - **Easy Configuration:**
-  - Adjust the list of allowed file extensions and toggle the functionality for untitled files via the `auto_tag.sublime-settings` file.
+  - Adjust the list of allowed file extensions and toggle the functionality for untitled files via the `auto_tag_mate.sublime-settings` file.

 ## Installation